SgtMoloch/InterchangeUnchained/README.md

 ## Usage
-1. Download InterchangeUnchained zip from the Releases Page.
+1. Download the InterchangeUnchained zip from the Releases Page.
-2. Extract the zip folder into the your Railroder install directory.
+2. Extract the zip folder into your Railroader install directory, this should place a folder: InterchangeUnchained into the Mods folder.
 3. Run the game and enjoy all of you interchange tracks being used.

 ## Notes